oliviawilson2003/blog/building-a-python-data-pipeline-integrating-algorithms-and-cicd-for-ios.md

 -------------------------------------------------------------------------
 ![My Image](https://i.postimg.cc/SxL9gWDf/23f88d25-592b-4b0a-a90f-1a5d155bba6d.png)

-Creating a [**data processing pipeline in Python**](https://www.yourquorum.com/question/how-do-you-create-a-data-processing-pipeline-in-python?utm_source=github_sh&utm_medium=social_sh&utm_campaign=blog) can be both rewarding and efficient.
-It’s all about taking raw data, processing it, and making it ready for various uses.
-But when working with iOS, adding algorithms and using a **CI/CD pipeline for iOS** is key to smooth development.
-Let’s break down how to build a Python data pipeline and make it work alongside iOS development.
+When setting up a [**data processing pipeline in Python**](https://www.yourquorum.com/question/how-do-you-create-a-data-processing-pipeline-in-python?utm_source=github_sh&utm_medium=social_sh&utm_campaign=blog), it is possible to accomplish the goal and have fun at the same time.
+It simply involves assembling unprocessed data, a job that involves preparation of data for multiple purposes.
+But when working with iOS, extending a set of algorithms and using the CI/CD pipeline for iOS is critical for successful collaboration.
+To make progress in the construction of a Python data pipeline and understanding how it can be integrated with iOS development let’s analyze the process step by step.

 ### What’s a Python Data Pipeline?

-A data pipeline is a system used to process data from one point to another.
-It starts with collecting data, then processes it, and ends with storing or using the output.
-In Python, you can use libraries like Pandas or Dask for data manipulation.
+A data pipeline implies a mechanism that is used to handle data from one stage to the other.
+It involves the gathering of information; analyzing the information collected; and sometimes the end result is storing the information or else using the information.
+In Python, if you need classical data manipulation you can use Pandas or more powerful and scalable – Dask.

 Here’s a simple example:
 <pre>